 Connecting to the internet in Istanbul Airport is a bit tricky.
 You need to have a local number or at least a roaming number so you can receive the code that you need to enter to connect.
 Also, it’s only for 2 hours so it’s not much really.
 Anyway, there are cafes and restaurants that offer free wifi when you purchase an item from them but it’s usually just about an hour or so.

 The waiting was over, we boarded the plane to Bogota and after almost 15 hours, we arrived in Colombia.
 It didn’t sink in immediately that I was already in South America.
 It was a dream-come-true.
 I almost cried.
-I am about to cry while writing this blog post now in Lima Airport.
+I am about to cry while writing this blog post now at Lima Airport.
 Seriously, I never expected I will reach this far, literally.

 Dinner was served in the hostel.
-We pre-booked a meal called Ajiaco, a local Colombian dish made of potatoes with bits of chicken, local vegetable and peas.
+We pre-booked a meal called Ajiaco, a local Colombian dish made of potatoes with bits of chicken, local vegetables and peas.
 We plan of going out after dinner but I was just too tired so I slept.

 Since I have not adjusted to the new time zone, I woke up so early.
 I just stayed in bed and waited for our breakfast at 8am.
 The breakfast was complimentary.
 It was simple but satisfying.